hatchet-elf/AllstarLink-always-busy/README.md

 The first script is findactivenode
 * This script gets all the currently keyed nodes from : http://stats.allstarlink.org/stats/keyed
-* The list of nodes are compiled into a list.
+* The currently keyed nodes are compiled into a list.
 This list gets added to every 30 seconds.
-* After 10 minutes the list starts getting written over.
+* After 10 minutes the list starts getting overwritten.
 * The script organises the list in order starting with the nodes that have been keyed the most often.
 * The most keyed node is written to the file currentactiveallstarnode